When will I get my IELTS results?

 You can log in to the Test Taker Portal to preview your results.
 IELTS Results remain online for 28 days but should not be used as an official confirmation of your performance.

-If you have taken the paper based test, you will be able to preview your results after 13 calendar days from the test date by 11AM.
+If you have taken the paper based test, you will be able to preview your results online after 13 calendar days from the test date by 11AM.
 Check your results on the Test Taker Portal.

-If you have taken the computer delivered test, you will be able to preview your results after 3 to 5 calendar days from the test date by 11AM.
+If you have taken the computer delivered test, you will be able to preview your results online after 3 to 5 calendar days from the test date by 11AM.
 Check your results on the Test Taker Portal.

 When will I get a physical copy of my result?